Energy

 John R. Southern, CC BY-SA 2.0 Generic, via Wikimedia Commons.

-A disadvantage of electrical energy is that it cannot be easily stored, it must be consumed at the moment it is generated.
-In order to store electrical energy, it is necessary to convert it into chemical energy in batteries or into potential energy in pumped hydroelectric plants [2].
+A disadvantage of electrical energy is that cannot be easily stored, so it must be consumed at the time it is generated.
+In order to store electricity, it should be transformed into chemical energy by batteries or potential energy by reversible hydroelectric plants [2].

 Energy transformation

-In conversions from one form of energy to another, several intermediate steps are often taken to produce the form of energy we desire.
+In these processes, several intermediate steps are often needed to produce the desired energy form.

-Here are some examples of common conversions between forms of energy:
+These are some examples of common conversions between energy forms:

-Potential energy of water from a dam into electrical energy
+Potential water energy of a dam in electrical energy.

-Chemical energy of natural gas into electrical energy
+Chemical energy of natural gas in electrical energy.

-The chemical energy of natural gas -> is converted to thermal energy inside the burner of a turbine -> the thermal energy is converted into turbine rotation -> an alternator converts the mechanical energy of the rotating shaft into energy electric.
+The chemical energy of natural gas becomes thermal energy within the burner of a turbine, which in turn turns it into turning of the turbine.
+An alternator converts the mechanical energy of the rotating axis into Electric energy.

-Chemical energy of gasoline into kinetic energy of a car
+Chemical energy of gasoline in kinetic energy of a car.

-The chemical energy of gasoline -> is converted into thermal energy inside the combustion chamber -> that thermal energy increases the pressure of the gas and moves a piston producing mechanical energy -> mechanical energy is transmitted to the wheels which rotate moving the automobile providing kinetic energy.
+The chemical energy of gasoline becomes thermal energy within the combustion chamber, which increases gas pressure and moves a piston, producing mechanical energy.
+This mechanical energy is transmitted to the wheels, which turn and move the car, providing kinetic energy.

 Energy sources

 An energy source is a natural resource from which energy can be obtained.
-Depending on their availability we can distinguish between renewable energy sources and non-renewable energy sources.
+According to their availability, we can distinguish between renewable energy sources and non -renewable energy sources.

 Non-renewable energy sources

-These energy sources are depleted as we consume them because there are only limited reserves.
+These energy sources are exhausted as we consume them because there are only limited reserves.

-Most of these energy sources are based on chemical energy that plants and animals captured from the Sun millions of years ago.
+Most of these energy sources are based on the chemical energy that plants and animals captured from the sun millions of years ago.

-A major problem generated by this type of energy sources is pollution, global warming and the climate crisis.
+An important problem that generates this type of energy sources is pollution, global warming and climatic crisis.

 • Coal.
-It is the source of energy that produces the greatest environmental pollution and greenhouse gases.
+It is the source of energy that produces greater environmental pollution and greenhouse gas emissions.

-• Petroleum.
-It is currently the most widely used for all kinds of uses, from transportation to heating homes.
+• Oil.
+It is the most used today for all types of uses, from transport to housing heating.
+It is also very polluting.

 • Nuclear.
-This energy produces few greenhouse gases, but it does generate significant amounts of polluting radioactive waste.
+This energy produces few greenhouse gases, but it does generate significant amounts of pollutant radioactive waste.

-These sources of energy are considered inexhaustible and, with the appropriate techniques, they can be used without limit.
+These energy sources are considered inexhaustible and, with appropriate techniques, they can be used without limit.

-The problem with most renewable energies is that they are intermittent, so it is necessary to store surplus energy to be able to use it later.
+The problem of most renewable energies is that they are intermittent, so it is necessary to store energy surpluses to be able to use them later.

 • Solar.
-It is radiant energy that comes from nuclear fusion reactions that occur within the Sun.
+It is radiant energy that comes from the nuclear fusion reactions that take place inside the sun.

 • Wind.
-The energy of the wind comes from the heating by the Sun of the air masses in the atmosphere.
+The wind energy comes from heating by the sun of the air masses in the atmosphere.

 • Hydraulics.
-It comes from the potential energy of the river water accumulated in the dams.
-It has the advantage of being storable.
+It comes from the potential energy of rivers accumulated in dams.
+It has the advantage that it can be easily stored.

-• Geothermal.
-It comes from the heat of the earth produced by the nuclear reactions inside it.
-It has the advantage of always being available, although it can only be used in some volcanic areas on Earth.
+• Geothermal *.
+It comes from the internal heat of the earth produced by the nuclear reactions inside.
+It has the advantage of always being available, although only the Earth can be used in some volcanic areas.

 • Biomass.
-It is the chemical energy that we can obtain from trees or from biological waste that can be converted into biogas.
+It is the chemical energy that we can obtain from trees or biological waste that can become biogas.

-• Tidal.
-It is the energy that can be extracted from sea water thanks to the movement produced by the tides.
+• Mareomotriz.
+It is the energy that can be extracted from sea water thanks to the movement produced by tides.

 _images/electric-energia-arco-3000v.jpg